 Columbia Undergraduate Mathematical Modeling Workshop (CUMMW)

 CUMMW is a workshop offered to Columbia undergraduate students interested in learning more about real world mathematical modeling.
-The workshop consists of a series of hands-on seminars led by faculty, postdoctoral fellows and graduate students, and takes place between November 19, 2021 – February 11, 2022.
+The workshop consists of a series of hands-on seminars led by faculty, postdoctoral fellows and graduate students, and takes place online, between January 4th, 2023 – February 1st, 2023.
 Participating students are gradually introduced to the full range of activities involved in pursuing scientific research, including project design, data analysis and interpretation, modeling and simulation, literature review, scientific writing, and interactive collaboration.

 The workshop’s overall goals are to provide undergraduate students at Columbia the opportunity to: